The Difference Between Accounting and Payroll Administration

 In summary, while both accounting and payroll jobs can entail dealing with payments, payroll administrators are focused primarily on salary calculations, the legislative requirements that inform them, and payments to employees, accounts staff have a much broader remit, typically focusing either on external payments (such as those to suppliers), or inbound invoice payments expected from customers.

 The Payroll Panel: Payroll Talent from Payroll Professionals

 The Payroll Panel is a payroll recruitment agency specialising in matching our clients’ payroll job vacancies with talented, experienced payroll professionals.
 With an established nationwide network of payroll experts and payroll employers, we help talented candidates find their ideal payroll jobs, whether on a permanent, contract, or interim basis.
-Whether it’s helping candidates find their first payroll job or advancing their career to Payroll Manager, Payroll Analyst or Senior Payroll Specialist roles.
+Whether it’s helping candidates find their first payroll job or advancing their career to Payroll Manager or Senior Payroll Specialist roles.